ianrtracey/Thor/README.md

-## Thor is a scalable platform for teams
+## Thor is an open dataset sharing platform for community collaboration